-Choosing the best camera for YouTube for you is the biggest purchasing decision you will make for your channel!
+Choosing the best camera for YouTube for you is probably the biggest purchasing decision you will make for your channel.

 Gold Medal – Best Camera For YouTube

 The Canon EOS 80D DSLR gets our nod as the overall best camera for YouTube.
 While it is not the most expensive or ‘high end’ camera on the market, it has everything that a vlogger could need at around the $1,000 mark.

 It also has excellent dynamic range which keeps shots looking great in almost any lighting.